× Redoubt Syllabi Policies Guides Vita History Dept

 Catalog Description

 HIST 150.
-Historical Inquiry I. Historical inquiry into cultural continuity and change from prehistory to 1500 CE.
+Historical Encounters I. Study of the cultural consequences of encounters between Europeans and non-Europeans from prehistory to 1500 CE.
 Topics will vary by section.
 3 credits.
-WI
+WI (Writing-Infused).

-Note: Satisfactory completion (earning a C- or better) of this course and each of its requirements is required of all history majors in order to graduate.
+Note for History Majors: Satisfactory completion (earning a C- or better) of this course and is required of all history majors in order to graduate.

 Core Foundation Objectives